pyxelr/recommendations-for-engineers/README.md

 ### learning material

 -   [data-science-ipython-notebooks](https://github.com/donnemartin/data-science-ipython-notebooks) <--- learn data science from IPython notebooks
+-   [Dive into Deep Learning](https://d2l.ai/) <--- interactive deep learning book with code, math, and discussions, based on the NumPy interface
 -   [Kaggle](https://www.kaggle.com/) <--- home of data science for competitions, datasets, coursers, notebooks and discussions
 -   [Machine Learning for Everyone](https://vas3k.com/blog/machine_learning/) <--- blog post, which explains the most critical concepts in a funny and practical way.
 You won't be bored reading it, and it might take you around 30-40 mins
 -   [Machine Learning on Coursera](https://www.coursera.org/learn/machine-learning) <--- the must check course by Andrew Ng